ckiee/nixfiles/README.md

 # nixfiles

-A collection of slightly-above-average `.nix` files managing a bunch of computers all over the Earth.
+A collection of ~~slightly-above-average~~ overkill `.nix` files managing a bunch of computers all over Earth.

 ## How can I run this on my machine?